kirillvh/Activation_Function_Research/README.md

-the overall performance of PEUAF because its learnable frequency paramater tends to have local minima which are difficult for a gradient based optimizer to escape so a global search warm up phase is beneficial. with basins
+the overall performance of PEUAF because its learnable frequency paramater tends to have local minima which are difficult for a gradient based optimizer to escape so a global search warm up phase is beneficial.

-2. a GELU-based periodic residual improved mean accuracy in two small research protocols, was neutral on MNIST, and did not establish a reliable advantage in a deeper ResNet.
+2. A modified GELU with periodic residual improved mean accuracy in two small research protocols, was neutral on MNIST, on the deeper ResNet its not yet conclusive but it can be about equal or slightly better than conventional GELU depending on paramater chocie.
+But on the other hand its about 1.5-2.3 times slower to train, at least on CPU I tested it with.

 ## Research Summary